prafullD74/Linux/filesystem.md

 The Filesystem Hierarchy Standard (FHS) standardizes directory layouts across Linux distributions, aiding software compatibility and system backup processes.
 Key directories :
 1. /bin for executable binaries
-2. etc for configuration files
+2. /etc for configuration files
 3. /home for user directories
 4. /var for variable data such as data directories for services such as web-, database-, or email servers.